I see crime every day in Barcelona and it’s not pickpocketting, jaywalking, or praising Real Madrid.

 The Best Pizza Restaurants in Barcelona

-We couldn’t mention good restaurants in Barcelona without going Italian – for a more in-depth list check out our post of the best Italian restaurants in Barcelona.
+We couldn’t mention good restaurants in Barcelona without going Italian – for a more in-depth list check out our post of the best pizza restaurants in Barcelona.

 Don’t be fooled by the nondescript name – these pizzas are f****ng extraordinary.
 The chewy sourdough crust is straight out of Naples.
 So are the staff.
 Get there early (8 PM) if any of the big Italian football teams are playing.